Shiba Inu

 The Shiba Inu (柴犬) is a breed of hunting dog from Japan.
 A small-to-medium breed, it is the smallest of the six original dog breeds native to Japan.
 The Shiba Inu was originally bred for hunting.
 Its name literally translates to "brushwood dog", as it is used to flush game.

-The Shiba Inu is a small, alert, and agile dog that copes very well with mountainous terrain and hiking trails.
+The Shiba Inu is a small, alert, and agile dog that copes well with mountainous terrain and hiking trails.
 Its appearance is similar to other Japanese dog breeds such as the Akita Inu or Hokkaido, but the Shiba Inu is a different breed with a distinct bloodline, temperament, and smaller size than other Japanese dog breeds.

 Appearance

-The breed's standard colors are red, sesame, black sesame, red sesame, black and tan, or cream.
+The breed's standard colors are red, sesame and black and tan.

 All have a cream to white ventral color, known as urajiro (裏白).
 Urajiro literally translates to "underside white".
-The urajiro is required in the following areas on all coat colors: on the sides of the muzzle, on the cheeks, inside the ears, on the underjaw and upper throat inside of legs, on the abdomen, around the vent and the ventral side of the tail.
-On reds: commonly on the throat, fore chest, and chest.
-On blacks and sesames: commonly as a triangular mark on both sides of the fore chest.
+The urajiro is required in the following areas on all coat colors: on the sides of the muzzle, on the cheeks, inside the ears, on the underjaw and upper throat, on the forechest and chest, inside of the legs, on the abdomen, around the vent and the ventral side of the tail.
+In black and tan as well as sesame Shiba the urajiro on the fore chest commonly appears as a triangular mark on both sides of the fore chest, taking the shape of a bow tie.

-Other than the urajiro areas, the cream color is considered a "major fault" by both the Japan Kennel Club and American Kennel Club.
-It is not intentionally bred in a show dog, as the required markings are not discernible.
+Other than in the urajiro areas, a cream coat is considered a "major fault" by the Japan Kennel Club, American Kennel Club and the FCI.
+It is not intentionally bred, as the required markings are not discernible.
 However, a cream coat is acceptable according to The Kennel Club (UK) breed standard.